When corrupt practices misdirect resources, compound social inequities and undermine trust, levels of peacefulness can drop.

 In societies with high levels of corruption, inefficient resource allocation often leads to a lack of funding for essential services and civil unrest.

-From an economic perspective, the latest Positive Peace Index found the 50 countries that improved the Low Levels of Corruption pillar between 2005 and 2017 had a 1.95 percentage point higher GDP per capita growth than those where corruption became worse.
+From an economic perspective, the 2018 Positive Peace Index found the 50 countries that improved the Low Levels of Corruption pillar between 2005 and 2017 had a 1.95 percentage point higher GDP per capita growth than those where corruption became worse.

 Corruption inhibits transparency, increases transaction costs and lowers business efficiency, which are factors that establish hurdles to domestic and foreign investment.
 Often foreigners seeking to invest in emerging countries face the challenge of dealing with officials demanding bribes.

 The Institute for Economics and Peace assesses three indicators to measure the Low Level of Corruption pillar including: the Corruption Perceptions Index; control of corruption; and factionalised elites.